Paige Bueckers: Early life and career

 Bueckers was born on October 20, 2001, in Edina, Minnesota, and grew up in neighboring St. Louis Park.
 She started playing basketball at age five.
 As a child, she also played Little League Baseball as a catcher, as well as football and soccer, but focused on basketball by first grade.
 Bueckers became friends with National Basketball Association (NBA) player Jalen Suggs while in elementary school.
 Her father, Bob Bueckers, is a software developer, and was Bueckers' basketball coach until seventh grade.
 Bueckers drew inspiration from NBA players LeBron James and Kyrie Irving, and Women's National Basketball Association (WNBA) players Diana Taurasi and Sue Bird.
 She grew up supporting the Minnesota Lynx of the WNBA.

 In seventh grade, Bueckers played for the tenth-grade and junior varsity basketball teams at Hopkins High School in Minnetonka.
 By that time, she was also playing year-round with North Tartan, an Amateur Athletic Union (AAU) program competing in the Nike Elite Youth Basketball League, a national circuit.
 Bueckers grew four inches in the year before her eighth-grade season.
 She joined Hopkins' varsity team in eighth grade under head coach Brian Cosgriff, averaging 8.9 points, 3.5 rebounds, 2.1 assists and 1.4 steals per game.
 She led her team in three-point shooting and ranked second in assists.
 Hopkins finished with a 28–3 record and a runner-up finish at the Class 4A state tournament, (Note: In girls' basketball, 4A is one of four classifications governed by the Minnesota State High School League.
-It includes the largest 64 schools by enrollment, as determined every two years, with schools being allowed to appeal their classification.) where Bueckers was named to the All-Tournament Team.
+It includes the 64 largest schools by enrollment, as determined every two years, with schools allowed to appeal their classification.) where Bueckers was named to the All-Tournament Team.